junxit/us-congress-bills-109/metadata.md

 - 2006-07-27 — Placed on the Union Calendar, Calendar No. 349.
 - 2006-07-27 — Reported by the Committee on Financial Services.
 H. Rept.
 109-605.
 - 2006-07-27 — Reported by the Committee on Financial Services.
 H. Rept.
 109-605.
+- 2006-09-27 — Considered under suspension of the rules. (consideration: CR H7588-7591)
+- 2006-09-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5347.
+- 2006-09-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-09-27 — Mr. Oxley moved to suspend the rules and pass the bill, as amended.
+- 2006-09-27 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7588)
+- 2006-09-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7588)
+- 2006-09-27 — Received in the Senate.